egeeamu/voskhod/README.md

 #Transcriptome assembly

-1- Download and format the reference transcriptome from Ensembl.
+1- Download and format the reference transcriptome.

-From https://github.com/egeeamu/voskhod/blob/master/dataset_ensembl.txt select the Ensembl Genes 86 dataset name for your prefered  reference species (e.g. drerio_gene_ensembl in the case of Danio rerio) and edit the 01_cdna_downloader.py script with the correct dataset name for your reference transcriptome.
-Once you execute the python script (see below), the reference trancriptome will be downloaded and formated in ./reference_ts (with the correct sqlite format as a db file):

-> python 01a_cdna_downloader.py

-If the process fail or if you use dataset not from Ensembl, use this one :

-> python 01b_failsafe_cdna_formater_from_fasta.py

-This script allow you to work with non-standard dataset (not from ensembl) or problematic biomart dataset.

-If you are working with ensembl (may work with plan,metazoa,etc..) dataset :
+This script transforms a fasta file (preferably downloaded from Ensembl as it provides metadata) If you are working with ensembl (may work with plan,metazoa,etc..) dataset :

 Get coding rna :